 Con’s

-- Analysis of published research suggests that 1-2% of patients tht have had a coccygectomy may actually have increased pain after surgery.
+3. Analysis of published research suggests that 1-2% of patients that have had a coccygectomy may actually have increased pain after surgery.